deeprony7/Terraform/Provision Instance in a VPC/README.md

 Execute steps below execute the code:

 1. Replace _access_key_ and _secret_key_ parameters in provider section
+2. Create a Key Pair in your AWS environmet and name it "main-key"
 2. Run `terraform init` in the directory you have saved main.tf in
 3. Run `terraform plan` to check out the changes Terraform will make
 4. Run `terraform apply` to actually have terrafrom well, infrastructure terraform :)